bruno-strandberg/MONA/tests/README.md

 * data_sorting.py     - script to check that data_sorting/ scripts worked properly.

 * evtid_functionality.C - script to check the find and sort algorithms used in evt_sampler/GSGSampler.C

+* fileheader.C        - a script to check/demostrate FileHeader functionality.